RonLinu/ydownloader/README.md

 Experimental web application to download videos on the user PC.

-This is a work in progress...

-Goal: this web application uses a WebSocket server that is much lighter, even though
+Goal: to create a web application using a WebSocket server that is much lighter, even though
-less powerfull, than packagers like Electron to run a JavaScript application that can:
+less powerfull, than packagers like Electron to run a JavaScript application that still can
-  - have access to the operating system to execute system utilities
+have access to the operating system to execute system utilities.
-  - have a graphical user interface using HTML/CSS

 NOTE 1: only the WebSocket server is needed on the user PC to run this web application.
 The total storage needed on the user PC is (beside Node.js):